owenodonnell27/visual-shark-tracking/README.md

 Once you have your model trained, in converter.py in the tools folder, replace MODEL FILE NAME HERE with your models name to get a .tflite model and move the .tflite file into the models folder in the board_code folder.

+# Connecting to the Coral Board and Using SCP

+In order to use scp to copy files to the coral board follow the follownig steps.
+First, connect the coral board to power and then connect the board to your computer.
+Next, open a commmand prompt and type mdt devices.
+This command will give the ip address of your coral board which will be needed later to save it.
+Finally, use the command: mdt shell.
+This will give acces to the board's shell.

+Next check if there is an .ssh directory already on the board.
+If so remove it and any files inside the directory.
+Next create a new .ssh directory with the command: mkdir -p ~/.ssh and then change its permisions with the command: chmod 700 ~/.ssh.
+Next create a key on your computer.
+Use the command cat keyname.pub to list the public key and then copy.
+In the coral board use the command: vim authorized_keys to create the authorized_keys file with vim and then paste the public key here using right click with a mouse or tap the track pad with two fingers.
+This will copy the key to the file.
+Then press the i key to go to INSERT mode and have there be a new line after the key.
+After than hit escape and the :wq to exit the file.
+Finally use the command: chmod 600 ~/.ssh/authorized_keys.
+This will change the permissions of the newly created file.
+To copy a file use the command scp filename mendel@board_ipaddr:path where path is where you want the file to be stored.

+When done with the coral board remove the authorized_keys folder from your board if you are not the only one using the board.
+This is becaues the coral board only allows one key on the board at a time so if you and another person are both using the board only one person will be able to access the board if the key is left on it.

 # Coral Board

 While in the coral board's shell, create a directory of your choosing.
 Before being able to upload files to a coral board using scp, you must upload an ssh key to the board.
 Once you have the key added, use scp to copy all models in the models folder, coral_fswebcam.py, coral_uart.py, and main.py to your newly created directory.